 The 1905 tour established the importance of the ‘home countries’ of the UK as opponents.
 On tours of Britain the All Blacks played individual countries.
 There were significant tours in 1905–6, 1924–25 (when the ‘Invincible’ All Blacks were unbeaten), 1935–36, 1953–54, 1963–64, 1972–73 and 1978 (a grand slam tour, with all four home countries beaten).
 More recently, there have been month-long end-of-year tours to the northern hemisphere.

-When visiting New Zealand from 1930 the British and Irish sides usually formed a united Lions team.
-Following that initial tour, there were long Lions tours in 1950, 1959, 1966, 1971 (when the Lions won the series 2–1), 1977, 1983 and 1993, and a shorter Lions tour in 2005.
-Since then there have been shorter tours by individual home countries to New Zealand.
+When visiting New Zealand from 1930, the British and Irish sides formed a united Lions team.
+Following that initial tour, there were long Lions tours in 1950, 1959, 1966, 1971 (when the Lions won the series 2–1), 1977, 1983 and 1993, and shorter Lions tours in 2005 and 2017.
+Since 1963 there have been shorter tours by individual home countries to New Zealand.
 On these tours, at home or away, New Zealand have never been beaten by Scotland, or until 2016 by Ireland.
 Wales beat the All Blacks in three out of their first four meetings, but have not won since 1953.
-By 2014 the All Blacks had played England 40 times and won 32 matches, with one drawn.
-Against the Lions, they had won 29 of 38 matches.
+By 2017 the All Blacks had played England 40 times and won 32 matches, with one drawn.
+They had won 26 of 37 matches against the Lions.

-Paying a mercurial, unpredictable game, the French have always been dangerous opponents for the All Blacks, whom they have beaten twice in the world cup knock-out stage and almost beat in the 2011 final.
+Often playing a mercurial, unpredictable game, the French have always been dangerous opponents for the All Blacks, whom they have beaten twice in the world cup knock-out stage and almost beat in the 2011 final.
 By 2022 New Zealand had played France 57 times, with 44 victories.